 - Stotles

-These services offer curated alerts, buying trends, and open opportunities to streamline your pipeline.
+These services offer curated alerts, market trends, and open opportunities, helping streamline the bidding process.

 3. Prepare a Winning Bid Strategy